AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Durandab Does it Again!</p>

 !!! note
-    Updated for 6.1.
+    Updated for 6.3.
 Honestly, just pick someone better.
 Please stay out of her and conserve your sanity if your VG is not SSS and especially if you do not have a ELF that has gather like Durandab.
 ELF Elysia would also work.
 Water's Edge as well, but its gather is weak if your Valk is not Ice.

-> Boss to be Chosen: Husk, then Vill-V
+> Boss to be Chosen: Husk Mysticism, then Vill-V

-!!! danger
-    Do not take Andrius.
-Avoid him at all costs.
-He has Iron Body (immunity to Throw Attacks) while shielded.
-It's literally an unwinnable fight for VG.

 ####<p align="center">Setup</p>